Lee-zix/Lee-zix.github.io/_pages/about.md

 Working Experience
 -----
+- Associate professor at Institute of Computing Technology, Chinese Academy of Sciences, 2025-
-- Assistant professor at Institute of Computing Technology, Chinese Academy of Sciences, 2023-Now
+- Assistant professor at Institute of Computing Technology, Chinese Academy of Sciences, 2023-2025

 Education
 -----